afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 - It is defined as a separate *RFC* in the *ZeroMQ* - *RFC 23* is for third version of that protocol.
 - It is deliberately distributed with such permissive license.
   - It is a protection that someone will create a incompatible fork of `ZMTP`.
+- Talking about that - there is a specification for using ZMTP protocol on top of Web Sockets.
+  - But, it is a *raw specification* which means it is not even a draft.

 ---